0 Items in Your Cart

 Once the suspect is in custody, it is the job of the police detective to conduct an interrogation.
 Questioning the suspect may reveal new evidence and help determine whether the suspect was involved in other unsolved crimes.
 Before finishing the case, the detective must prepare a detailed written report.
 Detectives are sometimes required to present evidence at the trial of the suspect.

 Criminal investigation is just one area in which private investigators are involved.
 Some specialize, for example, in finding missing persons, while others may investigate insurance fraud, gather information on the background of persons involved in divorce or child custody cases, administer lie detection tests, debug offices and telephones, or offer security services.
-Cameras, video equipment, tape recorders, and lock picks are used in compliance with legal restrictions to obtain necessary information.
+Cameras, video equipment, audio recording devices, and lock picks are used in compliance with legal restrictions to obtain necessary information.
 Some private investigators work for themselves, but many others work for detective agencies or businesses.
 Clients include private individuals, corporations concerned with theft, insurance companies suspicious of fraud, and lawyers who want information for a case.
 Whomever the client, the private investigator is usually expected to provide a detailed report of the activities and results of the investigation.